 What is bond?

 A bond is an amount of money paid to the government in order to show that you will attend your court hearings.
 Immigration or an immigration judge will decide the amount if you are eligible for bond.
 The person paying the bond must have some kind of immigration status and identification.
-He/She can pay the bond at any ICE office.
+If you are granted bond, they can pay the bond at any ICE office.

 Do I get a bond hearing?